 In addition, in Spring 2020, CHC conducted a 3-day intensive study (i.e., Student Voices 2020) aimed at learning about students' journey from how they found their college to present-day impact of COVID-19.
 A representative sample of seventy-eight students participated.
-Findings stemming from this work showed that while most students feel a sense of belonging at Crafton, African feeling American/Black students report left out.
-African are more likely to American/Black students' sense of being left out is especially prominent when we compare them to Asian students who do feel a sense of belonging despite being a small sub-population similar in size to African American/Black students.
+Findings stemming from this work showed that while most students feel a sense of belonging at Crafton, African American/Black students are more likely to report feeling left out.
+African American/Black students' sense of belonging despite being a small sub-population similar in size to African American/Black students.

 In Spring 2021, all CHC students (5,003) were invited to participate in the National Assessment of Collegiate Campus Climate (NAAC) online survey developed by the USC Race and Equity Center.
 A total of 504 students participated in the survey, yielding a response rate of 10%.
 When asked, "to what extent do you feel you matter in each of the following types of classes at your institution;" 58% (n=7) of African American/Black students indicated that in classes taught by Caucasian or White professors, they felt they strongly or mostly mattered.
-In contrast, 100% (n=7) of African American/Black students indicated that in classes to color, they felt they strongly or mostly mattered.
+In contrast, 100% (n=7) of African American/Black students indicated that in classes taught by professors of color, they felt they strongly or mostly mattered.